Want to Declutter Your Life? 10 Tips to Let Go of Your Attachment to Sentimental Stuff

 From starting your decluttering process in the bathroom to finding closure by giving an object one last hurrah, the article has plenty of excellent advice on letting go.

-Happy Herbivore: What to Do With Sentimental Items (How to Honor Your Memories Without Stuff)
+4. Happy Herbivore: How to Honor Your Memories Without Stuff

 Lindsay is actually a plant-based food blogger, so I was super chuffed to see that she’s also a fellow minimalist advocate.
 She had a similar experience to Joshua i.e. sealed boxes full of stuff she never looked at and her resulting post is equal parts useful and entertaining.

-Man vs Debt: How to Deal With Sentimental Clutter Without Feeling Guilty
+5. Man vs Debt: Deal With Sentimental Clutter Without Feeling Guilty

 In which a grown man parts with one of his stuffed toys.
 If he can let go, then anyone can.
 Literally.
 I wonder what awesome adventures Mountain Lion has been on since he was finally set free?